AllenInstitute/PeakRankR/README.md

 Install:

-   Clone this github and build the R package
+   Clone this github and source the files

 The workflow is as follows: